-Acme strengthens their service team in the Middle East
+Acme Strengthens Their Service Team In The Middle East

-(MENAFN- Iris Media Press Services) Dubai, UAE; January 30, 2024: Acme Intralog has expanded the company’s team of service technicians to serve the growing number of regional companies who continue to implement digitalization and automation strategy in their warehouses.
+(MENAFN- Mid-East) Acme Intralog has expanded the company's team of service technicians to serve the growing number of regional companies who continue to implement digitalization and automation strategy in their warehouses.
 Acme has now over 40 service technicians in Saudi Arabia and more than 20 in the UAE to serve their regional customers promptly.
 Apart from regular maintenance, the team is also specialized in retrofitting and upgrading, wherein they can help customers to prolong the lifespan of their existing automation solutions by bringing it up to speed with the latest standards, with the aim to meet renewed operational goals.

 Acme's team will conduct regular preventive maintenance at individually defined intervals to minimise downtime, reduce cost, and enhance workplace safety.
 Having equipment managed and maintained by Acme's expert team will maximise the efficiency and effectiveness of the serviced systems over their lifespan.